mikexliu/stack/README.md

 There are two primary ways of using `stack`: local and remote.

 ###Local
+Local is used if you want to expose your own REST endpoint.
+The `swagger-ui` server would be on the same host (and same process) as the `container`.

 There are only two classes (and one main class) that need to be implemented to see everything in action:

 Define the `resource`.
 The class must be `abstract`.
 This is where the `jax-rs` and `swagger` specifications are.